apollographql/apollo/docs/source/resources/faq.md

 ## Learning GraphQL

-You are just beginning to learn GraphQL.
+You're just getting started with GraphQL.
 You're learning about syntax, running queries, schemas, and how to connect your existing services to your GraphQL layer.

 #### What is GraphQL?